-Under the merger agreement, Cooper has agreed to take all action necessary so that upon completion of the merger, John D. Fruth and Edgar J. Cummins, currently directors of Ocular, will be appointed as directors of Cooper.
+Under the merger agreement, Cooper has agreed to take all action necessary so that upon completion of the merger, John Fruth and Edgar Cummins, current directors of Ocular, will be appointed as directors of Cooper.
 On July 26, 2004, the nominating committee of the board of directors of Cooper met and recommended the appointment of Mr. Fruth and Mr. Cummins as directors of Cooper upon completion of the merger.
+Under existing Cooper compensation policies, Mr. Fruth and Mr. Cummins would become entitled to receive the compensation paid by Cooper to its non-employee directors (other than the lead director) currently consisting of (i) a stipend of \$25,000 per year, plus meeting fees and pay for days spent on affairs of the combined company, and (ii) annual restricted stock awards and stock option grants as described in Cooper's proxy statement dated February 6, 2004.